What are the benefits of GMOs and why are GMOs good?

 GMOs can help conserve water.

+Why is GMO good for conserving water?
 Farmers utilize many tools to conserve water, including drip irrigation systems and conservation tillage practices.
-GMOs provide another tool that farmers can employ to help conserve water.
+GMOs are good because they provide another tool that farmers can employ to help conserve water.
 Herbicide tolerant GM crops along with conservation tillage aid in soil moisture retention, which can reduce the need to irrigate.
 But, GMOs can help reduce water use in another way – drought tolerance.
-This GM trait can help crops cope with stress and yield more when periods of drought occur– without supplemental water from irrigation.
+This GM trait can help crops cope with stress and yield more when periods of drought occur without supplemental water from irrigation.

 GMOs can substantially decrease the use of many agricultural chemicals.

-A common misconception is that the adoption of GM crops have increased the use of pesticides, when just the opposite is true.
-Overall GM crops, including crops with the “Bt” (Bacillus thuringiensis) trait for insect resistance, have contributed to a 37 percent decrease in pesticide applications.
-Not only is this beneficial to our environment, but also to the farmers who grow them.
-Learn more about some GMOs have led to the reduction in pesticide here.
+A common misconception is that the adoption of GM crops have increased the use of pesticides, when actually just the opposite is true.
+Overall GM crops, including crops with the “Bt” (Bacillus thuringiensis) traits for insect resistance, have contributed to a 37% decrease in pesticide applications.
+Not only is this beneficial to our environment, but another example of how GMOs are good for the farmers who grow them.
+Learn more about how some GMOs have led to the reduction in pesticide.

-It’s nearly impossible to catalogue in one place all of the exciting research happening across the globe and the many innovative products being developed by public institutions, private companies and public-private partnerships.
-In addition to the number of traits being developed to address weed resistance, destructive pests and diseases, drought-tolerance, saline-tolerance and nitrogen uptake, there are many examples of nutrient-enhanced staple crops under development in low- and middle-income nations in Africa and Asia.
-Examples include bananas, cowpea, cassava, eggplant, and sweet potatoes.
+It’s nearly impossible to catalogue in one place all of the exciting research happening across the globe about why GMO foods are good and the many innovative products being developed by public institutions, private companies and public-private partnerships.
+In addition to the number of traits being developed to address weed resistance, destructive pests and diseases, drought-tolerance, saline-tolerance and nitrogen uptake, there are many examples of nutrient-enhanced staple crops under development in low and middle-income nations in Africa and Asia that demonstrate why GMOs are good.
+Examples include bananas, cowpeas, cassava, eggplant, and sweet potatoes.

-- Many people working in biotechnology are focused on the potential benefits of GMO technology and all that it can do to address complex challenges around the globe.
+Many people working in biotechnology are focused on uncovering good things about GMO food and the potential benefits of GMO technology and all that it can do to address complex challenges around the globe.
 Some of these ongoing an long-term goals include:

 - Improving food availability and nutrition